 This Division includes the Department of Biochemistry, Centre for Ecological Sciences, Department of Microbiology and Cell Biology, Molecular Biophysics Unit, Department of Molecular Reproduction, Development and Genetics, Centre for Neurosciences, Centre for Infectious Disease Research and the Central Animal Facility.
-Students from a variety of disciplines such as biology, chemistry, physics and medicine are admitted into the Division for research work leading to a PhD degree.
+Students from a variety of disciplines in fundamental and applied sciences, such as biology, chemistry, physics, medicine, agriculture and technology, are admitted into the Division for research work leading to a PhD degree.

 Each Department/Centre/Unit offers courses on specialized topics designed to provide students with the necessary theoretical background and introduction to laboratory methods.
-There are specific requirements for completing the Research Training Programme for students registering for research conferments at the Institute.
+There are specific requirements for completing the Research Training Program for students registering for research conferment's at the Institute.
 For individual requirements, the students are advised to approach the Departmental Curriculum Committee.

-The Department of Biochemistry offers a programme of study concentrating on a molecular approach towards understanding biological phenomena.
-The programme of instruction consists of lectures, laboratory work, and seminar assignments.
+The Department of Biochemistry offers a program of study concentrating on a molecular approach towards understanding biological phenomena.
+The program of instruction consists of lectures, laboratory work, and seminar assignments.
 In addition to formal course work, students are required to participate in group seminars, departmental seminars and colloquia.

-The Center for Ecological Sciences has excellent facilities for theoretical as well as experimental research in plant and animal ecology and the social behavior of insects.
-The programme of instruction consists of lectures, laboratory work, seminars and special assignments.
+The Center for Ecological Sciences has excellent facilities for theoretical, experimental and field based research in plant and animal ecology, evolution and behavior.
+The program of instruction consists of lectures, laboratory work, seminars and special assignments.

-The Department of Microbiology and Cell Biology offers courses in microbiology, infectious diseases, eukaryotic genetics, advances in immunology, plant and cell culture, and recent advances in molecular biology and genetic engineering.
+The Department of Microbiology and Cell Biology offers courses in microbiology, infectious diseases, cell biology, molecular biology, genetic engineering, RNA biology, developmental genetics, cancer biology and ageing and regeneration.
 The students are expected to participate in seminars on recent advances in these fields.

-The Molecular Biophysics Unit offers courses which cover recent developments in molecular biophysics, biopolymer conformation, structure and interactions of biomolecules and biophysical techniques.
+The Molecular Biophysics Unit offers courses which cover recent developments in molecular biophysics, biopolymer conformation, structure and interactions of biomolecules, biophysical techniques, cellular neurophysiology and computational neuroscience.

-The courses offered in the Department of Molecular Reproduction, Development and Genetics include those on endocrinology, reproduction signal transduction, genetics, gene expression and development.
+The courses offered in the Department of Molecular Reproduction, Development and Genetics include those on signal transduction, gene expression and development, genetics and genomic medicine, molecular oncology, aging and regeneration.